TimiBolu/zap/blog.md

 You also may have noticed that the "try_lock_" in `try_lock_and_pop` for our thread queues is just there to enforce serialization on the consumer side.
 There's also still only one producer.
 Using these assumptions, we can reduce the queues down to non-blocking-lock protected lock-free SPSC queues.
 This would allow the producer to operate lock-free to the consumer and remove the final blocking serialization point that is `lock_and_push()`.

-Unfortunately, there don't seem to be any unbounded lock-free SPSC queues out there which are fully intrusive *and* don't use atomic read-modify-write instructions (that's generally avoided for SPSC).
+Unfortunately, there doesn't seem to be any unbounded lock-free SPSC queues out there which are fully intrusive *and* don't use atomic read-modify-write instructions (that's generally avoided for SPSC).
 But that's fine!
 We can just use an intrusive unbounded MPSC instead.
 Dmitry Vyukov developed/discovered a [fast algorithm](https://www.1024cores.net/home/lock-free-algorithms/queues/intrusive-mpsc-node-based-queue) for such use-case a while back which has been well known and used everywhere from [Rust stdlib](https://doc.rust-lang.org/src/std/sync/mpsc/mpsc_queue.rs.html) to [Apple GCD](https://github.com/apple/swift-corelibs-libdispatch/blob/34f383d34450d47dd5bdfdf675fcdaa0d0ec8031/src/inline_internal.h#L1510) to [Ponylang](https://github.com/ponylang/ponyc/blob/7d38ffa91cf5f89f94daf6f195dfae3bd3395355/src/libponyrt/actor/messageq.c#L31).

 We can also merge the non-blocking-lock acquisition and release into the MPSC algorithm itself by having the pop-end be `ATOMIC_CMPXCHG` acquired with a sentinel value and released by storing the actual pointer after popping from the queue with the acquired pop-end.
 Again, here's just the nitty gritty for those interested.